qbead/qbeadWebsite/content/book/quickstart.md

 In order to write new animations for the SpinWheel, you will need a way to reprogram the computer on the SpinWheel.
 We use the Arduino programming language to communicate with the SpinWheel.

 1. Start by installing the Arduino software on your computer, which you can download for free from [arduino.cc/en/Main/Software](https://arduino.cc/en/Main/Software#download).
-Select the correct version for your computer's operating system.
+For step by step help, Arduino has provided [instructions](https://www.arduino.cc/en/Guide) for each operating system.

 Once the software is installed, we have to configure it to communicate with the SpinWheel.